In this guide, we’ll arm you with some practical, actionable tips to ease the Adderall comedown quickly and help you make a full recovery.

 First, eliminate residual amphetamine from your system so you can get a good night’s sleep.

-Tentative evidence suggests that cranberry juice and vitamin C acidify the urine and promote Adderall clearance.
+Cranberry juice and vitamin C may help acidify the urine and promote Adderall clearance.
 Vitamin C is also an antioxidant that crosses the blood brain barrier and helps protect the brain from oxidative stress related to amphetamine use.
 Read more about how I use vitamin C with Adderall here.

 The most cost-effective source of vitamin C is from PowderCity.